FK Atlantas: History

-Modern Atlantas was founded in 1996.
-In Soviet occupation period in Klaipėda The team was known as Granitas and Atlantas from 1970 was a farm club of Granitas.
-The name Atlantas was used in Lithuanian championship and Granitas in Soviet Union Championship.
-In Lithuanian independence period from 1990 Granitas and Atlantas tradition was lost, but in 1996 the team was reestablished and named Atlantas.
+The modern-day Atlantas was founded in 1996.
+During the Soviet occupation of Klaipėda, the team was known as Granitas.
+Atlantas was a farm club of Granitas from 1970.
+The name Atlantas was used in Lithuanian championships and Granitas in Soviet Union championships.
+During the period of Lithuanian independence from 1990, the tradition of using Granitas and Atlantas was lost, but in 1996, the team was reestablished and named Atlantas.

-In summer 2018, the club had financial problems, because accounts in banks were suspended.
-Club owners thought about all chances to save club from dissvolvement.
-In the first half of the 2018 A Lyga, the club was in 4th position and after the summer they didn't win any games in the championship and lost their position.
-But after 28 rounds, they were in 6th position and could play in final stage of the championship.
-29th round was a loss to FC Stumbras 0–6.
+In summer 2018, the club had financial problems because its bank accounts were suspended.
+The club owners considered all possibilities to save the club from dissolution.
+In the first half of the 2018 A Lyga, the club was in fourth position; after the summer, they failed to win any games in the championship and lost their position.
+After 28 rounds, however, they were in sixth position and could play in the final stage of the championship.
+The 29th round was a loss to FC Stumbras 0–6.

-In January 2019, about the club situation known, that they lost sponsorship from business and Klaipėda city municipality meaning the club would soon become defunct.
+In January 2019, it was reported that the club lost its sponsorships from businesses and the City of Klaipėda, meaning the club would soon become defunct.

 In February 2019, the club changed owners.
 The new chief was Vidas Adomaitis.

-On 5 December 2019, the Lithuanian Football Federation announce that two A Lyga clubs, FK Atlantas and FK Palanga had been excluded from the A Lyga, fined 30,000 euros and relegated to II Lyga due to manipulation of match results.
+On 5 December 2019, the Lithuanian Football Federation announced that two A Lyga clubs, FK Atlantas and FK Palanga, had been excluded from the A Lyga, fined €30,000 and had been relegated to II Lyga due to manipulation of match results.
 Five players were punished with fines and a ban from all football activity ranging from 6 to 12 months.

-Atlantas was in 2020 Antra lyga (3rd level) and after first round was one of the top–6 teams.
-In the final stages, the team had chances for the promotion to Pirma lyga.
+In 2020, Atlantas was in Antra lyga (3rd level), and after the first round was one of the top six teams.
+In the final stages, the team had chances for promotion to Pirma lyga.